By Jeff Lucas, Head of Americas Sales, Verizon Media.

 Today's consumers are earbud-wearing, cord-cutting streamers who are always "on the go."
 To evolve with them, advertisers need access to supply across every emerging channel—connected TV, programmatic audio, digital out-of-home, in-app and the like.
 Platforms need to make it easy to reach people with the right message wherever they are.

-That's why Oath has been adding more connections to the top exchanges offering quality CTV, audio, and out-of-home inventory, as well as working to offer more options for targeting within these emerging formats.
+That's why Verizon Media has been adding more connections to the top exchanges offering quality CTV, audio, and out-of-home inventory, as well as working to offer more options for targeting within these emerging formats.

 Trend 5: Supply chain transparency